vpon-data/data-sdk/docs/Android.md

-### Send Message
+### Send Data
-VDA SDK provide below method to send messages as below:
+Data SDK provides flexible method to send data in different scenarios:

 #### tracker.sendEvent()
-tracker.sendEvent() can be used when a specific event be triggered.
-Please refer to the sample code below to send a message when onClick() event be triggered:
+tracker.sendEvent() can be used when a specific event is triggered.
+By including the tracker.sendEvent(), you can define a custom event that collects specific data.
+For example, you can define a onClick() event when a user clicks a item.
+Please refer to the sample code below:

 ```java
 public void onClick(View v) {